Current regulatory status

-The current regulatory status of homeopathy in Europe.
+The current regulatory status of homeopathic medicine in Europe

-In Bulgaria, Hungary, Latvia, Romania, Slovenia and Spain homeopathy is recognised for medical doctors only.
-In Belgium and Portugal the law does not explicitly exclude non-medical practitioners, but has not yet been implemented.
-In Slovenia, although the law permits medical doctors to practise homeopathy, the medical association withdraws doctors’ licenses if they actually practise homeopathy.
+Homeopathic medicine as a distinct system of medicine is recognised by law in Belgium (1999), Bulgaria (2005), Germany (1998), Hungary (1997), Latvia (1997), Portugal (2003), Romania (1981), Slovenia (2007) and the United Kingdom (1950).
+The laws in Bulgaria, Hungary, Latvia, Romania and Slovenia explicitly allow the practice of homeopathic medicine to medical doctors only.
+In Belgium and Portugal the law does not exclude non-medical practitioners, but has not yet been implemented.
+In Slovenia, although the law permits medical doctors to practise homeopathic medicine, the medical association withdraws doctors’ licenses if they actually practise it.

 Regulation of the profession of homeopathic doctors by the medical association/council/chamber